campolim/DrawingFun/README.md

 As baby steps towards a new app, the paths that users draw slowly fade away.
 This functionality will soon be removed so that Drawing Fun is a standalone app.

 ##### Release Notes & Future Improvements:
+Aug 11: Removed the 'refogging' functionality, so that the app is solely 'Drawing Fun'!

 Jul 25: Modified the 'save' functionality so that the image saves to a 'Drawing Fun' folder

 Jul 08: Fixed permissions prompting to comply with newer versions of Android